ComplianceAsCode/ComplianceAsCode.github.io/_posts/2021-08-27-integrating-ssgts-into-gha.md

 - Store log artifacts if tests fail.
   - These artifacts can be downloaded and inspected locally.

-Let's take a look at this examplary [pull request](https://github.com/ComplianceAsCode/content/pull/7478):
+Let's take a look at this exemplary [pull request](https://github.com/ComplianceAsCode/content/pull/7478):

 I edited the file [sshd_disable_compression/oval/shared.xml](https://github.com/ComplianceAsCode/content/blob/master/linux_os/guide/services/ssh/ssh_server/sshd_disable_compression/oval/shared.xml) and modified one of the regexes used for the OVAL check for demonstration purposes.